icl-utk-edu/slate/README.md

 --------------------------------------------------------------------------------

 The SLATE project welcomes contributions from new developers.
-Contributions can be offered through the standard Bitbucket pull request model.
+Contributions can be offered through the standard GitHub pull request model.
 We strongly encourage you to coordinate large contributions with the SLATE development team early in the process.